 High volume climax candles / legs

-Or the example bellow of EURCAD where the trend shift starts to show itself within few variables.
-First the price makes deep lower low in the middle but after that no longer makes lower low in next 3 attempts, at the same time price keeps re-testing previous highs or breaking with higher price prints.
-Both of those initiations show change and shift from previous consistency of lower highs and also half of that lower lows.
-It is not very clean example, but the reason i chosed this one is due to the major deep lower low in the middle, often after those climactic deep lows down trends will rotate IF highs are retested just in short time after-wards.
+Or the example below of EURCAD where the trend shift starts to show itself within few variables.
+First, the price makes deep lower low in the middle but no longer makes lower low in next 3 attempts (flat blue line), at the same time price keeps re-testing previous highs.
+Both of those initiations show change and shift from the previous consistency of lower highs into more upwards pressure on ticker (demand trying to establish control).

 Selective samples from successful trend rotations

-Practice on historical charts
+Conclusion: Practice on historical charts